iraf-community/x11iraf/README.md

 `tic xgterm/xgterm.terminfo` to compile and install the terminfo file.

+### Use another font on xgterm

+On modern, HighDPI monitors, **xgterm** often appears too small to be usable.
+The reason here is that xgterm uses the "fixed" font by default.
+The "lucidasanstypewriter" font family is available by default on many system and provides font sizes that fit on many screens.
+To try it out, start xgterm with the option `-fn lucidasanstypewriter-14`.
+Available font sizes are 12,14,16,18,20, 22, 24, 28, 32.

+To make the font setting default, put the selected font into the file `~/.Xresources` (create the file if it does not exist):

+    xgterm*font: lucidasanstypewriter-18

+and load them into the X11 resources with

+    $ xrdb ~/.Xresources

+Other fonts can be used as well as long as they are fixed width (typewriter) X11 bitmap fonts.
+One font worthwile to try out is "terminus" (package "xfonts-terminus" on Debian/Ubuntu/Mint systems).

 ## Other included programs

 The sources include a few more programs that are out of interest for